Resolution of the piecewise smooth visible-invisible two-fold singularity in $\mathbb{R}^3$ using regularization and blowup: Introduction

 In this paper, we consider the analytic, non-Sotomayor and Teixeira regularization function

-It is easier to consider the Sotomayor and Teixeira regularization functions but we aim to push the theory of regularizations of PWS systems beyond these rather artificial functions.
-Our results generalise to other non-Sotomayor and Teixeira regularization functions but some of the detailed description depends on asymptotic properties of the regularization functions at $\pm \infty$.
-Therefore we fix $\phi$ as \eqref{arctan} with the following properties
+because we wish to extend the theory of regularizations of PWS systems.
+Our results generalise to non-Sotomayor and Teixeira regularization functions other than \eqref{arctan}, but the detailed description depends on asymptotic properties of the regularization functions at $\pm \infty$.
+See \secref{discuss} for further details.

+In the rest of this paper, we set $\phi$ as in \eqref{arctan}.
+It has the property that